 - Pathophysiologic causes

 - Decreased production: Loss of muscle mass from starvation or cachexia may decrease creatinine concentrations.
 In rats, there is evidence that sepsis reduces creatinine production, although the method of determination of creatinine production was indirect (Doi et al 2009).
 The mechanism is unclear but could be related to sepsis-associated hypothermia.
-Although creatine is produced in the liver, low creatinine with liver insufficiency (e.g. portosystemic shunting) may be due to increased glomerular filtration rate (Deppe et al 1999) versus decreased creatine production in the liver.
+Although creatine is produced in the liver, low creatinine with liver insufficiency (e.g. portosystemic shunting) is likely due to increased glomerular filtration rate (Deppe et al 1999) versus decreased creatine production in the liver.

-- Increased GFR: This occurs in animals with portosystemic shunts.
-Urea nitrogen is also frequently low from decreased liver synthesis of urea.
+- Increased glomerular filtration rate: This occurs in animals with portosystemic shunts.
+Urea nitrogen is also frequently low from decreased liver synthesis of urea in such patients.

 Discordant urea and creatinine

-Hepatic failure, polyuria-polydipsia (in absence of chronic kidney disease), low protein diet, metabolism of urea nitrogen by GI flora (horses and cattle)
+Hepatic synthetic failure, polyuria-polydipsia (in the absence of chronic kidney disease), low protein diet, metabolism of urea nitrogen by GI flora (horses and cattle)

-A normal finding in Greyhounds and other heavy muscled animals (e.g. Draft horses) (increased muscle mass)
+A normal finding in Greyhounds and other heavy muscled animals (e.g. Draft horses) (increased muscle mass), post-prandial in ferrets